 Mexico’s Yucatan Peninsula is famous for its spectacular Maya ruins, warm climate, and delicious regional cuisine.
-It is also a notable center of bird endemism with species such as Yucatan Bobwhite, Yucatan Parrot, Yucatan Woodpecker, and Yucatan Wren.
-This tour distills the best of the Yucatán into a short, unhurried trip that takes in the peninsula’s dry forest, coastal scrub, lagoons, mangroves, and tall humid forest before ending on Isla Cozumel, with its Caribbean flavor, island endemics, and great snorkeling.
+It is also a notable center of bird endemism with species such as Black-throated Bobwhite, Yellow-lored Parrot, Yucatan Woodpecker, and Yucatan Wren.
+This tour distills the best of the Yucatan into a short, unhurried trip that takes in the peninsula’s dry forest, coastal scrub, lagoons, mangroves, and tall humid forest before ending on Isla Cozumel, with its Caribbean flavor, island endemics, and great snorkeling.
 At this season many migrant warblers from eastern North America are present, and flocks of resident flamingos feed among throngs of migrant shorebirds.

 Day 2: Today we’ll drive south, birding at an attractive botanical garden in the morning, and stopping for lunch at the scenic Maya ruins of Tulum, overlooking the white sand beaches and turquoise waters of Mexico’s Caribbean coast.
 From here we’ll continue south to the town of Felipe Carrillo Puerto.
 Night in Felipe Carrillo Puerto.

 The Yucatan and Cozumel tour was excellent.
 Can’t think of anything I’d do differently.
 Love having Rich as a guide.
 His depth of knowledge is incredible.
 He works hard to get everyone on the birds.
 He also puts together a great breakfast…

 Karen Cadle, Dec.
 2016